Analog Circuit-QED Simulator of Quantum Spin Dynamics Through the Extended Bose-Hubbard Model: methods

-The simulation of spin systems on a circuit QED platform requires a reformulation of the system Hamiltonian in terms of bosonic degrees of freedom.
-In our paper, we use the polynomially expanded Holstein-Primakoff (HP)~\cite{holstein1940field} transformation that allows to represent spin operators through bosonic creation and annihilation operators.
-In the HP transformation the spin$-1/2$ operators are expressed in terms of the boson creation and annihilation operators $\hat{a}^{\dagger}_j$ and $\hat{a}_j$ as follows:
+The simulation of spin systems on a circuit-QED platform necessitates reformulating the system Hamiltonian in terms of bosonic degrees of freedom.
+In our study, we use the deformed boson transformation, which allows us to represent spin operators through bosonic creation $\hat{a}^{\dagger}_j$ and annihilation $\hat{a}_j$ operators as follows:

-Here, $\hat{n}_j = \hat{a}^{\dagger}_j\hat{a}_j$ stands for the number operator, $\hat{1}$ is the identity operator.
-The HP representation produces the correct spin commutation relation~(\ref{eq:commutators_spin}).
-Furthermore, the infinite-dimensional Hilbert space of bosons should be truncated in order to obtain the finite-dimensional space of spin-$1/2$ states.
-The truncation of the Hilbert space is assured by the initial state condition, which ensures that the quantum dynamics remain within the truncated Hilbert space.
-This truncated Hilbert space is spanned by the vectors $\ket{0_j}$ and $\ket{1_j}$, which are the eigenstates of the number operator $\hat{n}_j$ and are hereinafter referred to as the physical states.
-To simplify the Hamiltonian we proceed by dropping operators that have zero matrix elements with respect to the physical states.